Condensation, damp and mould

 There are some simple ways you can deal with condensation and mould in your home by reducing moisture in the air, improving ventilation and using your heating efficiently.

 Mould is caused by excess water and, in a home, is often the result of condensation.
-If you don’t deal with mould it can lead to problems which can damage the condition of your home and even affect your health.
+If mould is not dealt with, it can lead to problems which can damage the condition of your home and even affect your health.

 Everyday things like cooking, washing, bathing and even breathing cause moisture, which is released into the air.
 The air can only hold a certain amount of water vapour - the warmer it is, the more it can hold.
 If this is cooled by contact with a cold surface such as mirror, a window or even a wall, the water vapour will turn into droplets of water - condensation.
 This is what happens when the mirrors mists up in the bathroom.